SartHak-0-Sach/SartHak-0-Sach/README.md

 ### Who Am I? 🤠

-- 🤓 Self taught Developer
+- 🤓 Self taught Programmer
-- 👩‍💻 Working on Web & App Development
+- 👩‍💻 Working on my dev skills, various technologies and tech stacks
 - 📝 Writing Words, Compiling Code
-- 🎯 Goal : To be a better Developer
+- 🎯 Goal : To be a better developer and learn best practices of coding

 <br />